lab11/activator/README.md

 activator
 =========

-Hardware that is designed to wakeup and transmit a packet and generate those wakeups.
+Hardware that can be used with an energy-harvesting power supply to do sensing.